B-UMMI/chewBBACA_tutorial/README.md

 ## Paralog detection

 The next step in the analysis is to determine if some of the loci can be considered paralogs, based on the result of the wgMLST allele calling.
 The _Allele call_ returns a list of Paralogous genes in the `RepeatedLoci.txt` file that can be found on the `results32_wgMLST/results_<datestamp>` folder.
-The `results32_wgMLST/results_<datestamp>/RepeatedLoci.txt` file contains a set of 20 loci that were identified as possible paralogs.
+The `RepeatedLoci.txt` file contains a set of 20 loci that were identified as possible paralogs.
 These loci should be removed from the schema due to the potential uncertainty in allele assignment (for a more detailed description see the [Alelle Calling](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling) entry on the wiki).
 To remove the set of 20 paralogous loci from the allele calling results, run the following command:

 ```
 chewBBACA.py RemoveGenes -i results32_wgMLST/results_<datestamp>/results_alleles.tsv -g results32_wgMLST/results_<datestamp>/RepeatedLoci.txt -o results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv